oumsofiane1/la_programming/README.md

 # Contributing
 1. Fork this repo (Click on fork on top right corner)

-2. On your terminal ```git clone git@github.com:<your git username>/opendatastructures_solutions.git opendatastructures_solutions```
+2. On your terminal ```git clone git@github.com:<your git username>/la_programming.git la_programming```

 3. Open the project in your favorite IDE.

-4. We work on one chapter per meeting.
-Each chapter has a readme file with the set of exercies to be solved, create a folder with your github username inside the current chapter and implement the solution to the exercises in the Chapter's README.md file.
+4. Each meetup has a readme file with the set of exercies to be solved, create a folder inside the current meetup folder with your username. ex /meetup01/[username] and implement the solution to the exercises you in the meetup's README.md file.

 5. After completing your code and running it locally, submit a pull request, and share your Pull Request on the Meetup Group's chat if you want it to be reviewed and merged.